getamis/vishwakarma/examples/kubernetes-cluster/README.md

-# Elastikube Cluster Example
+# Kubernetes Cluster Example
 This folder contains a simple Terraform module that deploys resources in [AWS](https://aws.amazon.com/) to demonstrate how you can use Terratest to write automated tests for your AWS Terraform code.
 This module deploys AWS VPC with bastion hot, self-hosted Kubernetes with two worker group (spot and on demand instance) [EC2 Instances](https://aws.amazon.com/ec2/) in the AWS region specified in the `aws_region` variable.

-Check out [test/elastikube_cluster_test.go](/test/elastikube_cluster_test.go) to see how you can write automated tests for this module.
+Check out [test/cluster_test.go](/test/cluster_test.go) to see how you can write automated tests for this module.

 **WARNING**: This module and the automated tests for it deploy real resources into your AWS account which can cost you money.